 Co-Op have announced soft plastic recycling, which means you can take your used crisp packets and bread bags on your next visit.

 Terracycle runs a scheme for recycling packaging waste such as crisp packets and you can drop off your waste locally.
 See the map below for your nearest place to recycle.
+NOTE: The Terracycle crisp packet recycling scheme is ending, but instead you'll be able to recycle crisp packets along with any other soft plastics at your local supermarket.

 Plastic carrier bags, some plastic film, (recycle with larger carrier bags at store)